atishelmanch/higgs_dna_tutorial.github.io/Tutorial_Feedback/7_February_2022_Feedback.md

 DEBUG    [AnalysisManager : __init__] Retiring all unfinished jobs.
 ```

+Full log saved [here](https://www.google.com), `summary.json` file produced, so this appears to work properly.

 - Thought: For me, `condor_q` does not show any jobs as `DONE`, only as `RUN` or `IDLE`.
-Is there a way to implement that?
+Is there a way to submit condor jobs such that the number of jobs `DONE` on a given node is displayed from `condor_q`?
 I think it would help for monitoring through condor - even if one can monitor the percentage of finished jobs through `run_analysis.py`.

 ## Blind option